loverde-co/resume/README.md

 **Founder** - *[2019 ~ Present]*
 @ [Loverde Company](https://loverde.com.br)
-> A Legal Person company created for Freelancers or contracts for a specified some time.
+> A Legal Person ( PJ ) company created for Freelancers or contracts for a specified some time.
 > Since 2019 working for companies as a legal entity more effectively as iOS Senior/Tech Lead.
 > During these years at the company, I helped companies evolve their apps, for example: